Happy-Ferret-Entertainment/go-sgdk-sample/README.md

 ### How to build this

+**2020 UPDATE: I've dropped support for building Go in Marsdev.
+This will not work.
+If for whatever reason you really want to try using Go on MegaDrive bug me via email or find me on Discord somewhere.
+I'll share what details I can remember.**

 1. Go grab [marsdev](github.com/andwn/marsdev)
 2. Build marsdev with `make m68k-toolchain-newlib z80-tools sgdk LANGS=c,go`
 3. Clone this repo and `make`

 It's working for me at the moment on macOS but haven't been able to test elsewhere yet.
-Bug me if something goes wrong.

 ### Quick write up / rambling